Role Atlas/Motion & Hardware

 • HIL/SIL setups for testing boards, sensors, controllers, and robot subsystems before full-robot deployment.

-Portfolio projects to prove ability
+Portfolio projects that prove ability

-Project 1: Robot power distribution and diagnostics board
+Robot power distribution and diagnostics board

 Build: a low-voltage power distribution board for a small robot or actuator test rig.
 Include input protection, fusing or resettable protection, multiple regulated rails, voltage/current/temperature monitoring, status LEDs, a microcontroller interface, and a simple communication interface such as CAN, UART, or USB.